Kevin Woo: 1991–2012: Early life and career beginnings

-Woo was born and raised in Danville, California, where he lived with his parents and elder sister.
+Woo was born in Seoul, South Korea in 1991, while his parents were visiting relatives.
+His parents and grandparents were first-generation immigrants who moved to the United States in the late 1970s.
+He grew up in Danville, California, where he lived with his parents and elder sister.
 He has also been described as a San Francisco native.
-His family has a creative background being that his mother was a fashion model in South Korea and his paternal uncle, Emmanuel Woo, was an actor and classical opera singer in Germany.
+He came from a family with a creative background; his mother was a fashion model in South Korea and his father was a pianist, while his paternal uncle, Emmanuel Woo, was an actor and classical opera singer in Germany.
 At the age of 15, Woo was initially discovered through a XING Entertainment audition.
 After he was accepted as a trainee, Woo and his mother moved to South Korea.

 After a few months of training, Woo debuted as a first member generation of boy group XING in December 2006.
 After releasing three singles with the group, Woo left the group in April 2008.
 Following his departure, Woo signed with NH Media and re-debuted as a member of boy group U-KISS in August 2008.

 In February 2009, Woo joined Arirang TV's radio show Pops in Seoul as a host of segment "All About You" alongside co-host Kim Isak.
 In December 2009, Woo with fellow U-KISS member Alexander released a single "Finally", which was composed by Brave Brothers.

 In July 2010, Woo with U-KISS members Soohyun, Kibum, Kiseop and Dongho became a part of the drama I Am Legend, acting as a rock band.
 In August 2010, Woo with fellow members Alexander were selected as the new MCs for Arirang TV's music show The M-Wave.

 On January 5, 2011, Woo participated in the musical On Air Live as the lead actor.
 He acted in a total of 26 shows, his last stage appearance coming on February 14, 2011.
 On March 17, Woo with U-KISS members Eli and Alexander quit MCing for Arirang's Radio School due to the loss of U-KISS members Alexander and Kibum from the group.
 On October 12, Woo with U-KISS members Eli announced that they would have a collaboration with Japanese singer JAMOSA from Avex label for her single "Together".
 The single was released on December 7 and the trio held release events at Lazone Kawasaki Plaza (December 9), Osaka Senri Selcy (December 10) and Asunal Kanayama (December 11).
 The song "Together" was then selected as the theme song for BeeTV's sweetTV.
 In November 2011, Woo and bandmate Eli were selected as MCs for Mnet's English-language version of M!
 Countdown, US M!
 Countdown.

 In 2012, Woo and Soohyun remade UN's "Remember" for the drama Syndrome.